 Annual “tours” are taken to events in other states.
 Some of the tours past have included our nation’s Capital, San Diego, California, Alaska and Chicago, Illinois.
 On these tours, students will do work projects, visit children’s homes, Teen Challenge centers, homeless shelters, and in the case of Alaska~ go fishing!
 The team travels with staff members and sometimes their parents.
 What a great experience to have fished in Valdez with Dad!

-Our primary goal is to help cadets grow in their Christian faith through Bible study, retreats, and mission trip opportunities.
+Our primary goal is to help students grow in their Christian faith through Bible study, retreats, and mission trip opportunities.
 But more importantly, cadets are encouraged to challenge and encourage each other to live out their faith in everything they do and say.
-Cadets pray for one another and challenge each other through positive peer pressure to walk in the righteousness of God which is demonstrated through the Godly character traits such as purity, honesty, and generosity.

-1. We PLEDGE to serve every cadet with Christ-like compassion, respect and guidance.
+1. We PLEDGE to serve every student with Christ-like compassion, respect and guidance.

-2. We COMMIT to address the needs of cadets and to assist them in the development of Godly character.
+2. We COMMIT to address the needs of students and to assist them in the development of Godly character.